Himanshuwagh/Research-Paper-To-Blog/Readme.md

 ## Contact

-For any questions or feedback, please contact [Your Name] at [your.email@example.com].
+For any questions or feedback, please contact author at [hwagh@mtu.edu].